Jbleezy/BO2-Reimagined/README.md

 ## Maps

 ### Tranzit
-* Pack-a-Punch door is automatically open whenever the power is on
+* Any door that requires a Turbine to open is automatically open whenever the power is on

 #### Town
 * Moved Stamin-Up to its location on Tranzit